timelocker/Getting_and_Cleaning_Data/README.md

 # Getting_and_Cleaning_Data
-course project for Getting and Cleaning Data in Coursera
+Course project for Getting and Cleaning Data in Coursera

 This repo contains four files